-Exchange Information Requirements (EIR)
+Asset Information Requirements (AIR)

-Clearly defined information requirements are an essential prerequisite for clients to receive the information they need to make key business decisions about the project, and manage the asset when complete.
+Clearly defined asset information requirements are an essential prerequisite for clients to receive the asset information they need to make key business decisions about the project, and manage the asset when complete.
 They allow consultants and contractors to define their scope of services more accurately and with greater certainty, resulting in fee proposals or quotations with lower built-in contingency costs.
-Clearly defined EIRs can also be used to validate the information delivered.
+Clearly defined AIRs can also be used to validate the information delivered.

 BIM Process Consistency

-The goal of the ABAB BIM Process Consistency is to identify and document which client BIM-related elements should be consistent across Australasia.
+The goal of the ABAB BIM Process Consistency project is to identify and document which client BIM-related elements should be consistent across Australasia.
 Sharing of practices and templates will drive consistency and create standard practices.
 Other objectives include identifying what can and cannot be consistent across Australian State Agencies, and consider scalability to accommodate different size projects.